pdpresson/margo-otel-sandbox/README.md

 This is sandbox environment for doing research for supporting Open Telemetry with [Margo](https://github.com/margo/specification).

-It it is not intended to represent any type reference implementation and is only used for research.
+It is not intended to represent any type reference implementation and is only used for research.